julietappucini/radiant-medialyzer/README.md

 - browserify
 - watchify (optional but will really make your life easier)

+Once you have retrieved the package go to the root of the project (on npm that would be in node_modules/radiant-medialyzer).
+Then type `npm install` to install the devDependencies.

-Once done to compile do: grunt
+Once done to compile do: `grunt`

-To develop (requires watchify) do: grunt concurrent
+To develop (requires watchify) do: `grunt concurrent`

 If you modify the src/rml-class.js file make sure to run jshint and tests at test/SpecRunner.html (add your tests at test/spec/rml-spec-es6.js)